 We need you to supply your event planning information well in advance of the event date so that any potential for noise nuisance arising from the event can be carefully managed from the outset.
-Please fill in the Event Information Questionnaire and return it to the Environmental Protection Unit.
-This information, plus a site plan and an itinerary of bands and music will enable EPU to complete the required event risk assessment and give you helpful and detailed advice.
+Please fill in the Event Information Questionnaire and return it to Environmental Protection.
+This information, plus a site plan and an itinerary of bands and music will enable Environmental Protection to complete the required event risk assessment and give you helpful and detailed advice.
 The aim is to make sure that your event can go ahead without causing unnecessary disturbance.